 For a more detailed discussion of the services we provide you and your advisors, please contact us:

 Involving your children and grandchildren in philanthropy can help you pass your values to them.
 Planned giving can help you accomplish this by involving your family in the wise administration of your financial gift.

 We'd love to consult with you or your advisor:

 If you love BYU, BYU-Hawaii, BYU-Idaho, or Ensign College you can join their legacy society!

 Any planned or deferred gift, such as a will, a living trust, a life insurance policy, or a gift annuity qualifies you for membership.

 The Gift Planning Council (GPC) is a national volunteer council of financial and estate-planning professionals.
 We help facilitate donor inclined giving, and provide resources for professionals regarding planned gifts to The Church of Jesus Christ of Latter-day Saints and its affiliated charities.

 The council is free to join, and provides seminars, regional meetings, and a network of support and information.Join the Gift Planning Council

 Gift Planning Conference

-Gift Planning Services of LDS Philanthropies created the GPC Conference in an effort to create a forum for discussing family values incorporated into estate planning.
+Gift Planning Services of the Philanthropies department created the GPC Conference in an effort to create a forum for discussing family values incorporated into estate planning.